Radka-Blahova/DMO_Header_Editor/README.md

 The program overwrites output files using their original names (no _new suffix).
 Files with missing or invalid data are not saved.
 Designed for internal use in quality departments handling Wenzel / DMO measurement data.
+The mapping table uses anonymized identifiers and serves as documentation of transformation logic only.

 ---